 Classic Broccoli & Cheese Omelet

-2 EGGS 2 tbsp. water 1/3 cup cooked broccoli florets 2 tbsp. finely shredded Cheddar cheese salt and pepper, OPTIONAL
+2 large EGGS 2 Tbsp. water 1/3 cup cooked broccoli florets 2 tbsp. finely shredded cheddar cheese Salt and pepper, OPTIONAL

 Yields: 1 serving

 Total fat: 14 g

 Polyunsaturated fat: 2 g

 Sodium: 241 mg